The lights are on

 Many gamers are looking ahead to the next generation for exciting games, but for one of Square Enix’s most anticipated upcoming titles, we have to look backward.
 Final Fantasy Versus XIII was unveiled in 2006, but remained seldom-seen and mysterious until it reappeared as Final Fantasy XV.
 Even then, concrete answers about the game’s status are rare, so we’ve assembled this timeline of its progress, major appearances, and related comments from original director Tetsuya Nomura, current director Hajime Tabata, producer Yoshinori Kitase, and brand director Shinji Hashimoto.

-Update 3/30/16: New entries added to reflect the continued developments and updates as the game nears its 2016 release.
+Update 8/15/16: New entries added to reflect the continued developments, as well as the game's delay to November 29, 2016.

 May 2006 At E3, Final Fantasy Versus XIII is announced as part of Fabula Nova Crystalis, as is Final Fantasy XIII and Final Fantasy Agito XIII.
 Along with Final Fantasy XIII, it is revealed as a PS3 exclusive.